MOON FOOL

 Search

-Moon Fool operates in collaboration with multi-disciplinary experts and artists from around the world.
-Our current research and productions in repertoire draw on the following ACT trained team.
+Moon Fool operates in collaboration with multi-disciplinary experts and artists from around the world to produce new performances, educational outreach and practice research.
+Our current performances in repertoire, and delivery of our original practice methodology draws on the following team.

-Led by Director, Composer and Researcher Anna-Helena McLean, MOON FOOL has been hosting international theatre and music exchange since 2004.
-The umbrella organisation creates and tours original work, offering unique performer-training opportunities specialised for professional actors and conservatoire acting students.
-The company produce music-driven theatre shows for international touring as well as events, training and education for an international audience.
-MOON FOOL have been supported by Arts Council England, British Council, MacArthur Foundation, Shakespeare Birthplace Trust/Warwickshire Consortium, Diazoma, Society of Theatre Research and Local Education Authorities funding as well as in partnership with South Hill Park, Trestle Touring, Amy Mueller, Helena Richardson, The Old Truman Brewery and Stables Theatre Hastings (see also below).
-Anna-Helena is currently running a 'Female-First' research Lab out of Guildhall School of Music & Drama as part of her doctoral study, exploring gender, identity and interpretation in actor/voice/performance training as well as running voice work on the BA Hons Acting Studies course with Danny McGrath.
+Led by Director-Scholar, Composer and Practitioner Anna-Helena McLean, MOON FOOL has been hosting international theatre and music exchange with funding from Arts Council England since 2004.
+The umbrella organisation creates and tours original work rooted in a laboratory style ensemble ethic of practice.
+Since 2007 the company's educational arm, known as ACT INTERNATIONAL, offers unique performer-training opportunities specialised for professional actors and conservatoire acting students as well as diverse international practitioners.
+The company produce research-driven music theatre shows for international touring as well as events, training and education.
+The work centres both local communities, rural set residential practice and urban world tours.
+MOON FOOL have been supported by Arts Council England, British Council, MacArthur Foundation, Guildhall School of Music & Drama, Britten Pears Arts, Icarus Theatre Collective, VASTA (Voice and Speech Trainers Association), The Lossenham Project, Shakespeare Birthplace Trust/Warwickshire Consortium, Diazoma Athens, Society of Theatre Research and Local Education Authorities funding as well as benefitting from former partnerships with South Hill Park, South Street Reading, Trestle Touring, Amy Mueller, Helena Richardson, The Old Truman Brewery, Juju's and Stables Theatre Hastings and White Rock Theatre (see also below).
+Anna-Helena is currently completing her practice led PhD at Guildhall School of Music & Drama in which she is exploring gender, identity and interpretation in actor/voice/performance training.
+During her time at Guildhall School she has also co-led the BA Hons Acting Studies course and collaborates with the Innovation Department and Guildhall Ignite as well as Head of Voice.

 "MOON FOOL is an international company with passion and talent that has fused together a unique theatrical practice that is proven groundbreaking and world-class."